BiswajeetRaut/collabflow/README.md

 💬 **Discussion Forum**
 - Engage in project-specific discussion forums for seamless communication and collaboration.

+💬 **ChatBot**
+- ChatGPT integrated chatbot for all your queries while doing and scheduling tasks.

 📄 **Task Details**
 - Access individual task pages with subtasks, assigned team members, and comments.